stone256/xs/README.md

-What is
+WHAT IS
 =======
 xs framework is simple and fast php framework with minimum code.
+Idea for if you do not want write tons of code

-License FREE MIT
+LICENCE FREE MIT
 =======================
 [https://en.wikipedia.org/wiki/MIT_License]

-Requirements
+REQUIREMENTS
 ============

 * PHP >= 5
 * Pdo Extension for mysql, only for sitemin and api
 * apache2 + rewrite, only for webapp

-Installation
+INSTALLATION
 ============
 * clone or just download to your project folder